 Form 1099 for Nonprofits: How and Why to Issue One

-- What Is Form 1099?
+- What is Form 1099?

-- Why Do Nonprofits Need To Issue 1099s?
+- Why Do Nonprofits Need to Issue 1099s?

-- How Does A Nonprofit Issue Form 1099?
+- How Does my Nonprofit Issue Form 1099?

-What Is Form 1099?
+What is Form 1099?

 If you don’t have quite enough work to warrant hiring a new employee, contracting might be the best answer for your organization.
 This is especially true when you only need extra help for one particular project.
 For instance, you might contract a web developer to redesign and relaunch your nonprofit’s website or a construction company to renovate your facility.

-Why Do Nonprofits Need To Issue 1099s?
+Why Do Nonprofits Need to Issue 1099s?

 - Most payments to corporations (although there are always exceptions)